Good Practices: GitLab Workflow - Reviewer Role

 - Use the Changes Tab: Navigate to the Changes tab to view the file differences (the "diff").

 - Start a Review (Recommended): When leaving your first comment on a line of code, select Start a Review instead of Add comment now.
-This saves your comments as pending until you are ready to submit the full review, sending the author only one notification.
+This batches your comments into a private draft that only you can see until you are ready to submit.
+When you do submit, the author receives a single consolidated notification rather than one per comment.
+Use Add comment now only for a single quick question or minor note when you are not conducting a full review.

 - Leave Line Comments: Place comments directly on specific lines of code where you have questions or suggestions.